georgeslabreche/master-thesis/README.md

-# Master Thesis
-Exploiting the SherpaTT Rover Active Suspension System to Enable Optimal Solar Array Orientation and Inclination for Long Traverses in a Martian Environment.
+**Exploiting the SherpaTT Rover Active Suspension System to Enable Optimal Solar Array Orientation and Inclination for Long Traverses in a Martian Environment.**